Arctic methane emissions: Sources of methane in the Arctic

 Large quantities of methane are stored in the Arctic in natural gas deposits, permafrost, and as undersea clathrates.
 Permafrost and clathrates degrade on warming, thus large releases of methane from these sources may arise as a result of global warming.
-Other sources of methane include submarine taliks, river transport, ice complex retreat, submarine permafrost and decaying gas hydrate deposits.A 2024 assessment estimated the total methane emissions from Arctic–Boreal landforms to be approximately 48.7 (13.3–86.9) Tg CH₄ yr⁻¹, with marine sources contributing around 4.9 (0.4–19.4) Tg CH₄ yr⁻¹.Permafrost contains almost twice as much carbon as the atmosphere, with ~20 Gt of permafrost-associated methane trapped in methane clathrates.
-Permafrost thaw results in the formation of thermokarst lakes in ice-rich yedoma deposits.Methane frozen in permafrost is slowly released as permafrost thaws.
+Other sources of methane include submarine taliks, river transport, ice complex retreat, submarine permafrost and decaying gas hydrate deposits.
+A 2024 assessment estimated the total methane emissions from Arctic–Boreal landforms to be approximately 48.7 (13.3–86.9) Tg CH_{4}/year, with marine sources contributing around 4.9 (0.4–19.4) Tg CH_{4}/year.
+Permafrost contains almost twice as much carbon as the atmosphere, with ~20 Gt of permafrost-associated methane trapped in methane clathrates.
+Permafrost thaw results in the formation of thermokarst lakes in ice-rich yedoma deposits.
+Methane frozen in permafrost is slowly released as permafrost thaws.